Zaki Afzal PT, DPT, OCS, FAAOMPT(c), CSCS, USAW

 Kenneth Taylor PT, DPT, OCS

 Dr. Taylor is an Assistant Professor in the Doctor of Physical Therapy (DPT) program at Gannon University in Ruskin, FL.
 He received his DPT from the University of Indianapolis and is a Board-Certified Clinical Specialist in Orthopaedic Physical Therapy, having graduated from the James A. Haley Veterans’ Hospital’s Orthopaedic Residency Program.
-He has a Graduate Certificate in Applied Biostatistics and is currently a Public Health PhD student at the University of South Florida, studying Epidemiology.
+He has a Graduate Certificate in Applied Biostatistics and is currently a Public Health PhD candidate at the University of South Florida, studying Epidemiology.
 Dr. Taylor’s research interests are related to how sleep and musculoskeletal pain and function interact at the population level.

 Jon Umlauf PT, DSc